 Food & Drink

-We have arranged the seating to accommodate social distancing according to health and safety protocols.
+Café seating is arranged to accommodate social distancing.
 We ask that you maintain the seating arrangement when you visit the Café.

-Water fountains in the Children’s Museum and MuseumLab will not be operating.
-Water bottle fillers will be operating.
+Water fountains in the Children’s Museum and MuseumLab are not operating.
+Water bottle fillers are operating.

 You are also welcome to have your lunch or snack outside in front of the Museum or in nearby Buhl Community Park.
-The park has tables and chairs, an expansive lawn, benches and a refreshing misting sculpture by Ned Kahn, Cloud Arbor, that is a favorite with children.
+The park has tables and chairs (seasonally), an expansive lawn, benches and a refreshing misting sculpture by Ned Kahn, Cloud Arbor, that is a favorite with children.

 If you have any questions about your visit, please call us at 412.322.5058, x202, or email [email protected]